-Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task C. Understanding an entity's control env ironment and busine ss processes, including info ormation tech nology (IT) systems COSO Internal Control - Integrated Framework ~ Define internal control within the context of the COSO internal control framework, including the purpose, objectives and limitations of the framework. ~ Identify and define the components, principles and underlying structure of the COSO internal control framework.
-Control environment, IT general controls, and entity-level controls ~ Understand the elements of an entity's control environment, including the design and implementation of IT general controls and entity-level controls. ✓ Perform procedures to obtain an understanding of how an entity has responded to risks arising from the use of IT, including identifying and testing the design and implementation of relevant IT general controls.
-Business processes and the design of internal controls, including the IT anxionment. ~ Identify and document the significant business processes and data flows that directly or indirectly impact an entity's financial statements. including the IT environment ~ Perform a walkthrough of a significant business process and document (e.g., flow charts, process diagrams, narratives) the flow of relevant transactions and data from initiation through financial statement reporting and disclosure. ~ Obtain an understanding of an entity's IT infrastructure (e.g., ERP, cloud computing or hosting arrangements, custom or packaged applications) and document the procedures performed to obtain that understanding. ~ Obtain an understanding of IT applications that are, directly or indirectly, the source of financial transactions or the data used to record financial transactions (e.g., how the entity uses IT applications to capture, store, and process information). ~ Perform tests of the design and implementation of relevant automated and manual transaction-level internal controls (e.g. authorizations and approvals, reconciliations, verifications, physical or logical controls, segregation of duties).
+Skill Content group/topic Remembering & Understanding Application Analysis Evaluation Representative Task C. Understanding an entity's control envi ironment and busine ss processes, including info ormation tech nology (IT) systems COSO Internal Control - Integrated Framework ~ Define internal control within the context of the COSO internal control framework, including the purpose, objectives and limitations of the framework. ~ Identify and define the components, principles and underlying structure of the COSO internal control framework.
+Control environment, IT general controls, and entity-level controls ~ Understand the elements of an entity's control environment, including the design and implementation of IT general controls and entity-level controls. ~ Perform procedures to obtain an understanding of how an entity has responded to risks arising from the use of IT, including identifying and testing the design and implementation of relevant IT general controls.
+Business processes and the design of internal controls, including the IT anxions and the standard the IT anxions and the IT anxions are the IT anxions and the IT anxions are the IT anxions and the IT anxions are the I ~ Identify and document the significant business processes and data flows that directly or indirectly impact an entity's financial statements. including the IT environment ~ Perform a walkthrough of a significant business process and document (e.g., flow charts, process diagrams, narratives) the flow of relevant transactions and data from initiation through financial statement reporting and disclosure. ~ Obtain an understanding of an entity's IT infrastructure (e.g., ERP, cloud computing or hosting arrangements, custom or packaged applications) and document the procedures performed to obtain that understanding. ~ Obtain an understanding of IT applications that are, directly or indirectly, the source of financial transactions or the data used to record financial transactions (e.g., how the entity uses IT applications to capture, store, and process information). ~ Perform tests of the design and implementation of relevant automated and manual transaction-level internal controls (e.g. authorizations and approvals, reconciliations, verifications, physical or logical controls, segregation of duties).